Capillary/ecom-api-document/source/includes/_customer.md

 Header | Description
 ------ | -----------
-AccessToken* | Access token of the logged in user that you want to logout APIversion*  | 1
+AccessToken* | Access token of the logged in user whose password needs to be changed APIversion*  | 1